kabisa/theguild.nl/drafts/building-github-pull-requests-with-jenkins-pipelines.md

 ![](https://kabisa-website-assets.s3.amazonaws.com/theguild/posts/building-github-pull-requests-with-jenkins-pipeline-style/create-organisation-directory.png)

-On the next screen some details about your GitHub origanisation have to be configured:
+On the next screen some details about your GitHub organisation have to be configured:

 ![](https://kabisa-website-assets.s3.amazonaws.com/theguild/posts/building-github-pull-requests-with-jenkins-pipeline-style/configure-github-organisation.png)

 * **Owner**: enter the name of your GitHub organisation here
 * **Scan credentials**: select or create credentials that should be used to communicate with the GitHub API.
 You should use a GitHub OAuth token here that has permissions to access all repositories you'd like to build in Jenkins.
 * **Checkout credentials**: Configures which credentials should be used to clone repositories.
-By default https will be used using the same OAuth token used for scanning but you can also chose to use an SSH key here.
+By default HTTPS will be used with the same OAuth token used for scanning; Alternatively you can use SSH.

 Adapt the other fields to your own taste.
 With the configuration shown in the screenshot Jenkins will build only the `master` branch of each project and all Pull Requests.

 Hit the save button and Jenkins will start scanning your GitHub account for repositories containing a `Jenkinsfile` in the project root. `Jenkinsfile`s tell Jenkins how your project should be built.
-If this is your first interaction with Jenkins Pipelines you probably won't have any projects that have a Jenkinsfile so read on to learn how to create a Jenkinsfile.
+If this is your first interaction with Jenkins Pipelines you probably won't have any projects that have a Jenkinsfile so read on to learn how to create one.

 Jenkins is now fully setup to build any project in your GitHub organisation, provided it has a `Jenkinsfile`.
 Contrary to Jenkins 1.x no further interaction with Jenkins web UI is required to enable and configure new projects.
 Simply add `Jenkinsfile`s to your projects and Jenkins will automatically start building your project!